divijghose/firedrake/Firedrake-meeting-2023-01-11.md

 We already went through UFL PR a while ago, we should prioritize the Firedrake one.

+## CI fail

+Due to Numpy upgrade to 1.24.1

 ## Merge PRs

 ## Date of next meeting